top of page

 Pictures 1+4 were taken on Shetland, 2&3 at RSPB Bempton Cliffs.
 All in June

 Stock Dove - Fairly widespread around farmland and open wooded areas but easily overlooked.
-We're so used to the ever present wood pigeon and feral pigeon that these shy and unobtrusive birds can be missed.
+We're so used to the ever present wood pigeon and feral pigeons, that these shy and unobtrusive birds can be missed.
 Learn their two syllable song to pick them out with your ears, as they'll probably be more distant.
 Similar to Rock Doves but without the strong black wingbars and the pale rump in flight.
 They have a large, black eye which gives them a soft, gentle appearance.
+Plus a metallic turquoise flash on the neck.
 We've had a single bird come into our garden in late Winter for the past 3 years, which is quite a privilege.
-(Photo 1)
+(Photo 1&2)

 5LhW+3aqS+GoHF8D0tgd8g_thumb_25288.jpg

-Wood Pigeon - Not a popular bird, as they are so numerous now.
-Being a large bird they eat a lot.
-In the garden they sit and wolf much of your song bird food.
-In the countryside they are often a real pest to arable farmers.
-They can ruin a Winter crop of cereal or brassicas.
+Wood Pigeon - Not a popular bird, as they are so numerous.
+Being large they eat a lot.
+In the garden they will often hog the bird table and take much of your bird seed.
+In the countryside they are often a pest to arable farmers as they can spoil crops of cereals or brassicas.

 Juveniles